OvRcode/ovrride/wp-content/plugins/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.3.13 - 07/07/2015 =
+* Fix - Improved the email settings save and tabs for 3rd party plugins.
+* Fix - Datepicker range for variations.

+= 2.3.12 - 06/07/2015 =
+* Fix - Fixed Google Chrome forcing to use SSL.
+This can cause some issues on websites behind load balancers or reverse proxies.
+[Read more](http://docs.woothemes.com/document/ssl-and-https/#websites-behind-load-balancers-or-reverse-proxies).
+* Fix - Escaped shop url in empty cart template.
+* Fix - Escaped product tabs titles.
+* Fix - Removed deprecated PHP4 constructor on Widget classes.
+* Fix - Wrong `price_slider_updated` JS event arguments.
+* Fix - Stock quantity type in WC-API.
+* Fix - Don't reveal username when login failed on valid email login.
+* Fix - Fatal error on order details when have some downloadable product deleted.
+* Fix - Relative paths validation for downloadable product.
+* Fix - Flat rate shipping costs should ignore virtual items.
+* Tweak - Keep product quantity when happens some error while add product on the cart.

 = 2.3.11 - 10/06/2015 =
 * Fix - Check if rating is enabled before check if rating is required to a review.